jeewonkimm2/Active_Learning_For_Anomaly_Detection/README.md

-# Active Learning Anomaly Detection Using Simple Data Augmentation
+# Active Learning Anomaly Detection Using Simple Data Augmentation, CutPaste

 - Dataset : [MVtec Dataset][link]
 - Goal : Great performance of classification using active learning and cutpaste augmentation on mvtec dataset for anomaly detection.